“A treasure chest of great ideas presented in short, punchy chapters. Excellent!”

 — PATRICIA LOVETT-REID, Former Chief Financial Commentator, CTV NEWS

 *Winner of the EIFLE award for Best Adult Book of 2022 by the Institute for Financial Literacy.*

 If you’re too busy parenting to read another parenting book, The Wisest Investment is the book for you!

 Most parents know that teaching their kids about money is critical to success in life, but studies show that many parents feel they lack the time, knowledge and experience to do it well.
 Add the seismic shift toward a cashless, digital society — accelerated by the impact of the Covid-19 pandemic — and it’s easy to feel overwhelmed.

-With The Wisest Investment: Teaching Your Kids to Be Responsible, Independent and Money-Smart for Life, award-winning Canadian author and Chartered Professional Account Robin Taub, shares strategies for time-starved parents who want to raise responsible, independent, money-smart kids for life.
+With The Wisest Investment: Teaching Your Kids to Be Responsible, Independent and Money-Smart for Life, award-winning Canadian author and Chartered Professional Accountant Robin Taub, shares strategies for time-starved parents who want to raise responsible, independent, money-smart kids for life.
 A go-to resource for families — complete with practical worksheets, activities and self-assessment tools — The Wisest Investment has been newly updated for navigating the post-pandemic world.